-Mars Direct: I read 2 of Robert Zubrin's Online see: groverclevelandlibrary.org would like some my art for The Drink Tank. books and wrote short reviews, of The Case for My address is on page 22, Chris, if you're Mars in LF 127, Jan 04, and of his novel First Landing in LF 135, Jan D7.
+Mars Direct: I read 2 of Robert Zubrin's books and wrote short reviews, of The Case for Mars in LF 127, Jan 04, and of his novel First Landing in LF 135, Jan D7.
 My considered opinion is that his plan might work, but he's in too much of a hurry.
-The go-for-broke way he and I was outraged.
-What harm were these wants to do it is too high-risk.
-Instead, his ideas machines always work perfectly unless at all about this issue.
-Except today I would sabotaged.
+The go-for-broke way he wants to do it is too high-risk.
+Instead, his ideas should be implemented in stages to prove the concept and test the hardware.
+In his writing, machines always work perfectly unless sabotaged.
 It's often not like that in real life.

-His plan to make fuel from Mars' atmosphere for the return flight should be I would, however, point out to Christopher tested in a robotic sample return mission. "scenes a faire".
-This means that you can't station on the Moon where humans can learn to something goes terribly wrong.
-NASA won't get into a space race with another country, like human on the Moon is Chinese.
-Humans to Mars would be a lot easier if we developed nuclear space ships, which would shorten the supporting any of them. passage time considerably.
+His plan to make fuel from Mars' atmosphere for the return flight should be tested in a robotic sample return mission.
+Meanwhile, we need a permanently manned station on the Moon where humans can learn to live long term on another planet/moon in a place that's only 3 days from Earth, in case something goes terribly wrong.
+NASA won't take big risks with astronauts lives unless we get into a space race with another country, like China.
+I wouldn't be surprised if the next human on the Moon is Chinese.
+Humans to Mars would be a lot easier if we developed nuclear space ships, which would shorten the passage time considerably.
 But I suppose politics forbids it.